NicoHood/SecureLoader/Readme.md

 ### Firmware authenticity protection
 You will notice a firmware change because the FID Hash has changed.
+This check has to be done by the user at every boot and needs to be coded in the firmware.
 You will also notice this if a new bootloader was burned.
-To check the firmwars authenticity you can always read the checksum from bootloader.
+To check the firmwares authenticity you can always read the checksum from bootloader.
 This way you can ensure that the bootloader did not manipulate the firmware.

 ### Bootloader authenticity protection
 Overwriting the bootloader via ISP will also overwrite the FID Hash and BK.
 Bootloader authenticity can be checked from the bootloader.
 TODO link, TODO do we implement this?
 This can be used to verify the device after receiving it from the vendor.
+Even though the bootloader can be authenticated the firmware should also do it at every boot.

 ### Device authenticity protection
 Bootloader authenticity can be used with the bootloader.